modelscope/agentscope/examples/neurosymbolic_QA/README.md

-# Neurosymbolic Question Answering with AgentScope
+# Neurosymbolic Mathematical Reasoning Question Answering with AgentScope

 This example will show:
 - How to set up and use the ReActAgent from AgentScope for neurosymbolic reasoning.